Miroslav Kraljević: Legacy

 The "Munich Circle" marks the beginning of Croatian Modernism.
 The term was coined in the 1950s, referring to the four artists who studied at the Munich Academy of Art in the early 1900s.
 Miroslav Kraljević, along with fellow Croatian artists Joseph Račić, Vladimir Becić and Oscar Herman established modern art in Croatia, setting a new direction from the previously dominant academic traditions.
 Their art was autonomous artistic expression, without literary, historical or moralistic framework, which puts them in direct contact with French impressionism, particularly with Manet and Cézanne as role models.

-Miroslav Kraljević is one of the founders of Croatian modern painting, and almost from the beginning was an extremely versatile artist.

-His art can be hard to categorize, as he explored many different styles and techniques.
-Kraljević's graphic work displays strong tonal qualities and an excellent sense of light and dark relationships, perfectly suiting a sensitive temperament which could express extreme joy, but soon transform into deepest melancholy.
+Kraljević is one of the founders of Croatian modern painting, and was known as a versatile artist.
+Difficult to categorize, his art explored many different styles and techniques.
+Kraljević's graphic work displays tonal qualities and a sense of light and dark relationships, suiting a sensitive temperament which could express extreme joy, but soon transform into deepest melancholy.

 The most mature pictures of Kraljević's creative period were produced while he was in Požega: Krave na paši (Cows at Pasture), Bik (Bull), and U staji (In the Stables).
 Broad strokes and sharp contrasts of color show the artist in his natural element, the countryside, rather than the bourgeois parlor atmosphere.
 Also in Požega, he painted one of his best-known and finest self-portraits: Self-portrait with Dog.
 There he created and anthological works of Croatian art, such as Portret tete Luike (Portrait of Aunt Luike), Djevojčica s lutkom (Girl with Dolls) and portraits of his mother and father, and the poetic landscape painted with impressionistic atmosphere.
 His work contains elements of both Impressionism (for example in Park Luxembourg), and Expressionism (Women in the Park).
 His pipe pictures, also created in Paris, show methods similar to Cézanne.

 The Gallery Miroslav Kraljević is an independent and non-profit contemporary art platform and gallery in Zagreb dedicated to promoting cutting-edge contemporary Croatian art and building links to the international art scene.
 It is named after Miroslav Kraljević "whose innovations exercised a decisive influence on Croatian visual art in the beginning of the 20th century".